TalalBadreddine/LuWebsite/GITHUB_STUFF.md

 ## Git merging and pushing

-After working on a branch if you want to merge the branch with the main, you have 2 options, After publishing your branch you can :
+After working on a branch if you want to merge the branch with the main, you have 2 options, After publishing and commiting your branch you can:

 * Option One : Create a pull request it will show you the differences betweem files and you can accept or refuse the pull request (you can do this on the github website)

 * Option Two : Directly mergin the two branches.
 1. Checkout to main "git checkout main"
-2. push to origin "git push origin"
+2. push to origin "git push origin BRANCH"